shervinpouryazdanpanah/php-solid/S/README.md

-# Description of 'S' in Solid
+# Description of 'S' in SOLID

 ## Single-Responsibility Principle